 The design of the "Explore Tide Pools with Care" interpretative sign was paid for by funds from the Torch/Platform Irene Oil Spill Natural Resources Trustee Council as part of a restoration plan from the Torch oil spill in 1997.
 The signs are 2-feet by 3-feet and colorfully identify common tide pool species, describe the harsh conditions of the habitat and give tips, both in English and Spanish, on how to care for tide pools.
-The Channel Islands National Marine Sanctuary (CINMS) has installed eight of these signs between Montana del Oro and the University of California, Santa Barbara campus, including Jalama and Surf Beaches.
-This grant will pay for fabrication of two signs and installations at Arroyo Burro Beach in Santa Barbara and Ocean Park Beach near Lompoc.
-CINMS will complete the project in November of 2015.
+The Channel Islands National Marine Sanctuary has installed eight of these signs between Montana del Oro and the University of California, Santa Barbara campus, including Jalama and Surf Beaches.
+This grant paid for fabrication of two signs and installations at Arroyo Burro Beach in Santa Barbara and Ocean Park Beach near Lompoc in April of 2016.